 Check out our free worksheet to break down everything it will take to get your bar started off on the right foot.

 One-time costs are your upfront costs—simply, this is the amount of capital needed to get your doors open and your patrons pouring in.
 Just keep in mind that starting and maintaining your bar are different sets of costs to consider.
 Your typical starting expenses will include everything that goes on behind the scenes to get your establishment up to code and ready for opening day.

-Sage provides the information contained here as a service to the public and is not responsible for, and expressly disclaims all liability for damages of any kind arising out of use, reference to, or reliance on any information contained on this site.
-While the information contained within this site is periodically updated, no guarantee is given that the information provided is correct, complete, and up-to-date.
+Sage provides the information contained here as a service to the public and is not responsible for, and expressly disclaims all liability for damages of any kind arising out of use of, reference to, or reliance on any information contained on this site.
+While the information contained on this site is periodically updated, no guarantee is given that the information provided is correct, complete and up-to-date.
 Sage is not responsible for the accuracy or content of information contained on this site.